-• Attorney General Andrew Swan announced the appointment of Donovan Dvorak to the bench of the provincial court in Manitoba.
+• Attorney General Andrew Swan announced the appointment of Judge John Peter Guy to the position of associate chief judge of the provincial court of Manitoba.

 • Five associates are joining the partnership of Cox & Palmer: Trisha Gallant-LeBlanc, Stephen J. Hill, Paul J. White, Isabelle C. Moreau, Michael A. Gillis.